klakar/ArcGIS-CreateGDALvrt-toolbox/README.md

 ## Install
 1. Download and unzip files.
 2. *Add Toolbox...* in ArcMap/ArcToolbox
-3. Make Toolbox permanent by right click *Save Settings - To Default*
+3. Make Toolbox permanent by right click and *Save Settings - To Default*